Why Chocolate is Bad & Poisonous To Dogs?

 Why Is Chocolate Bad for Dogs?

-Theobromine is a compound found in most chocolates.
-Human body easily metabolizes theobromine but dogs slowly metabolize this compound.
-Slow metabolism of this compound leads to build up until it reaches a toxic level.
-Around 100-150 milligrams per kilogram of body weight is toxic to dogs.
+Here’s the scary part: around 100-150 milligrams per kilogram of body weight is toxic to dogs.
 Less than a bar of chocolate can contain around 3000 milligrams of theobromine depending on the type of chocolate.

 Veterinarians report that chocolate is one of the leading culprits in dog poisoning.
 But poisoning ultimately depends on the amount taken and the size of the dog.
 One amount of chocolate may not be poisonous for large dogs, but it can be lethal for small ones.
 Remember that there is no need to panic, there is still time to get treatment and ease your furry friend.